maainul/Java/src/dataStructureAndAlgorithm/graph/README.md

 ## Pros of adjacency matrix

-1. The basic operations like adding an edge, removing an edge and checking whether

-there is an edge from vertex i to vertex j are extremely time efficient, constant time operations.
+1. The basic operations like adding an edge, removing an edge and checking whether there is an edge from vertex i to vertex j are extremely time efficient, constant time operations.

-2. If the graph is dense and the number of edges is large,

-adjacency matrix should be the first choice.
+2. If the graph is dense and the number of edges is large,adjacency matrix should be the first choice.

-3. Even if the graph and the adjacency matrix is sparse,

-we can represent it using data structures for sparse matrices.
+3. Even if the graph and the adjacency matrix is sparse, we can represent it using data structures for sparse matrices.

-4. The biggest advantage however, comes from the use of matrices.The recent advances

-in hardware enable us to perform even expensive matrix operations on the GPU.
+4. The biggest advantage however, comes from the use of matrices.The recent advances in hardware enable us to perform even expensive matrix operations on the GPU.

-5.By performing operations on the adjacent matrix,we can get important insights

-into the nature of the graph and the relationship between its vertices.
+5.By performing operations on the adjacent matrix,we can get important insights into the nature of the graph and the relationship between its vertices.

 ## Cons of adjacency matrix

 1. The VxV space requirement of the adjacency matrix makes it a memory hog.

-Graphs out in the wild usually don't have too many connections and

-this is the major reason why adjacency lists are the better choice for most tasks.
+Graphs out in the wild usually don't have too many connections and this is the major reason why adjacency lists are the better choice for most tasks.

-2. While basic operations are easy,operations like
-3.
-inEdges and outEdges are expensive when using the adjacency matrix representation.
+2. While basic operations are easy,operations like inEdges and outEdges are expensive when using the adjacency matrix representation.

 ## Adjacency Matrix representation in Java
 ```.java